FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
+= 4.0.1 =
+Fixes bugs in the editor integration with the new Icon Chooser, introduced in 4.0.0.
+Temporarily disables Icon Chooser integration from Classic Editor in WordPress 4.
+See Changelog.

 = 4.0 =
 The 4.0 official release from the Font Awesome team is a major upgrade from the previous 3.x plugin.
 Only one breaking change from previous release candidate: plugin no longer adds a filter to process shortcodes in widget text.
 Adds an Icon Chooser feature.
 See Changelog for details.